smattymatty/portfolio_server/B_markdown_files/introduction.md

 - Highly scalable with built-in caching support
 - Extensive middleware system for request/response processing

+The content that you are reading right now is hosted on a Django project, [github here](https://github.com/smattymatty/portfolio_server)

 TODO: Link to Django Spellbook Open Source Library

 TODO: Django 5 by example blog posts

 ```python